mbta/screens/docs/tech_specs/0004_store_screen_responses.md

 We also considered these alternatives to streamline the frontend rendering before deciding it was out of scope for this work:
 - Store jpgs of the screen content
-- Store html of the screens (tricky, because some screens have frontend paging that will not be represented in the html.)
+- Store html of the screens